Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 - Run [07-client-access-resource-server-check-permission-by-scp]
 - Run [08-client-access-resource-server-check-permission-by-scp-in-client-side]

 Use web browser to access `http://localhost:8080/check-permission/client/resource-server-1/scope/resource-server-1-scope-1`.
 It should return `Hi, this is resource-server-1.
-You can access my endpoint: /scope/resource-server-1-scope-1`, which means we do not have authority access `ResourceServer1CheckPermissionByScopeController#resourceServer1Scope1`.
+You can access my endpoint: /scope/resource-server-1-scope-1`, which means we have authority access `ResourceServer1CheckPermissionByScopeController#resourceServer1Scope1`.
 And client-1 can access resource-server-1's `/scope/resource-server-1-scope-1` endpoint.

 Use web browser to access `http://localhost:8080/check-permission/client/resource-server-1/scope/resource-server-1-scope-2`.
 It should return `403` error, which means we do not have authority access `ResourceServer1CheckPermissionByScopeController#resourceServer1Scope2`.